 This collection features architecture at the start of trails, bases of mountains and entrances to natural preserves.
 The buildings range from small shelters to facilities that can accommodate large mountaineering teams overnight.
-When selecting building-products for projects in these wild locations, the architects were required to source resilient materials to withstand extreme environments, yet remain aesthetically striking.
+When selecting building-products and drawing details for projects in these extreme environments, the architects were required to prioritize resiliency, yet ensure their projects were still aesthetically striking.

 The building-products specified for the following projects — particularly those chosen for the exterior envelope — are often rugged and raw, but retain a certain sophistication nonetheless.
 As you consider which resilient raw materials may be a fit for your next design, take a walk into the wild with these case studies: